-Capasso also said there is not much beyond maintenance that would have avoided the community center being in its current cor indicated the moist weather of New England tends to contribute to deterioration of the mortar.
+Capasso also said there is not much beyond maintenance that would have avoided the community center being in its current condition, and indicated the moist weather of New

+England tends to contribute to deterioration of the mortar.

 "But restoring it is much cheaper than it would cost if (the town of Middlefield) had not done anything.
-Five years from now, year rebuild large parts of the building instead of just repairing," Capasso said.
+Five years from now, you'd have to rebuild large parts of the building instead of just repairing," Capasso said.

-Brayshaw - who has an extensive background in architecture - clarified the process is essentially making the building waterproceprotected.
+Brayshaw - who has an extensive background in archi-

+tecture - said the process is essentially making the building waterproof and protected.

-"When moisture - such as in a driving rainstorm - is blown in by the wind, it drives the water in behind the mortar ... causing th fail.
+"When moisture - such as in a driving rainstorm - is blown in by the wind, it drives the water in behind the mortar ... causing the joints to fail.
 This causes the bricks to loosen up."